THEFT ATTORNEY IN NEVADA, IOWA

 If you have been arrested and charged with a theft offense, it is crucial that you retain an aggressive Iowa criminal defense attorney immediately to outline your defense.
 At Olberding Law Office, I am committed to providing comprehensive legal guidance and reliable representation to clients facing theft charges.
 As your legal counsel, I can review and investigate the details of your situation and determine the best defense to pursue a favorable outcome for your case.

 My firm, Olberding Law Office, proudly serves clients throughout Nevada, Iowa, and the surrounding areas of Hamilton County, Story County, Boone County, Marshall County, and Hardin County.

 According to Iowa Code Section 714.1, a person commits the offense of theft when they do any of the following:

-- Take, destroy, conceal, or dispose of property in which someone else has a security interest, with intent to defraud the secured party
+Take, destroy, conceal, or dispose of any property in which someone else has a security interest, with intent to defraud the secured party

 Under Iowa law (Iowa Code Section 714.2), theft is categorized into various "degrees" depending on the value of the stolen property.
 These include: